-5. SUICIDAL THOUGHTS (5/5)
+5. SUICIDAL THOUGHTS

-4. THINGS DONE CHANGED (5/5)
+4. THINGS DONE CHANGED

-First off, the song starts off beautifully by saying “F–k all you hoes!”
-(How elegant and perplexing!)
-It then proceeds with him saying F everyone blocking him from making money!
-Surprisingly, the list is not that long!
-You know how long my list of “F you’s” would’ve been if I was a rapper?
-“F my neighbors!, F the landlord!, F cox cable!, F the person that told me I shouldn’t say F everyone!, F my girl!, then F myself for being a rude ass to my girl!
-F the Oscars committee….On and On, F and F!
+First off, it starts off beautifully with Big saying, “F–k all you hoes!”
+(How elegant and perplexing) and then proceeds with Big saying, “F everyone blocking him from making money!”
+Surprisingly, his ‘f–k you’ list is not that long… You know how long my list of “F–k you’s” would’ve been if I was a rapper?
+“F my neighbors!
+F the landlord!
+F cox cable!
+F the person that told me I shouldn’t say F everyone!
+F my girl!
+Then F myself for being a rude ass to my girl!
+F the Oscar’s committee….On and On, F and F!

 SONG BY SONG BREAKDOWN

-Cheers to a great album everyone!
+Cheers to a great/classic album!